 A subset of people with migraines experience what’s called an “aura.”
 This is typically a warning that a migraine is about to come on, although sometimes an aura occurs without the headache itself.
-An aura may include visual disturbances like seeing flashes of light, lines, zigzags or other visual problems, unusual smells or sensations, and sometimes even numbness or weakness in their face, an inability to speak or understand words, and other unusual sensory symptoms.
+An aura may include visual disturbances like seeing flashes of light, lines, zigzags or other visual problems, vertigo, and sometimes even numbness or weakness in their face, an inability to speak or understand words, and other unusual sensory symptoms.

 How can you tell if birth control is making things worse?

-If headaches start or worsen after you begin birth control, you should talk to the medical provider who prescribed it to you, being specific about when in your cycle your headaches occur.
-It is normal to experience an increased frequency and severity of headaches when you first start birth control, but this often improves with time.
-If it doesn’t resolve after the first two-three months there are a number of approaches that might successfully decrease or eliminate your headaches, especially if they’re a problem during the placebo part of the cycle.
-Often continuous cycling with the pill (using a pill without placebo tablets) or ring (putting a new one every 4 weeks without a break), will fix the problem.
+If headaches start or worsen after you begin birth control, you should talk to your medical provider who prescribed it to you, being specific about when in your cycle your headaches occur.
+It is normal to experience an increased frequency and severity of headaches when you first start birth control, but this should improve with time.
+If your headaches don’t resolve after the first two-three months, there are a number of approaches that might successfully decrease or eliminate your headaches, especially if they’re a problem during the placebo part of the cycle.
+Often, continuous cycling with the pill (using a pill without placebo tablets) or ring (putting a new one every 4 weeks without a break), will fix the problem.

-However, if you experience debilitating headaches when you start a new birth control method, or experience any neurologic symptoms, such as aura symptoms, that is not a normal birth control side effect, and you should notify your medical team if you experience them.
-That’s a sign that you should switch to an estrogen-free form of birth control.
+However, if you experience debilitating headaches when you start a new birth control method, or experience any neurologic symptoms, such as those suggestive of an aura, this is NOT a normal birth control side effect.
+You should immediately notify your medical team if you experience this because this is a sign that you should switch to an estrogen-free form of birth control.